pavan-sh/medi-report-assist/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

+Access the application with URL- https://medi-report-assist.vercel.app/

-## How To Run MediReport Assist App
+## How To Run MediReport Assist App locally-
 Make sure you are on Node version 20.18.1 or greater.

 Git clone - https://github.com/pavan-sh/medi-report-assist.git